Honors and Prizes

 College of Agricultural and Environmental Sciences.
 Each year, the outstanding graduating senior in the College is awarded a silver medal, known as the “Agricultural and Environmental Sciences Medal.”
 Scholastic excellence (in a minimum of six quarters at UC Davis) is the primary basis for choosing the recipient.
 The Mary Regan Meyer Prize is awarded to an outstanding graduate who has demonstrated expertise and an interest in serving humanity.
 The Charles E. Hess Award is awarded to the graduate with the most noteworthy record of public/community service while at UC Davis.
 The Kinsella Memorial Prize, in honor of John E. Kinsella, is awarded annually to an outstanding individual who submits his or her Ph.D. dissertation during the spring, fall winter quarter or summer session immediately preceding the due date for nomination.

 College of Biological Sciences.
-Each year the College Medal is awarded to one outstanding graduating senior.
-Academic excellence is the primary basis for selecting medal nominees.
-The Undergraduate Student of the Year is awarded to a graduating senior based on the criteria of academic excellence, research activity and involvement in service to the campus or community.
-For additional information regarding college awards, please contact the Dean's Office.
+Each year, the College Medal is awarded to one outstanding graduating senior.
+Academic excellence and outstanding research are the primary bases for selecting medal nominees.
+The Undergraduate Student of the Year is awarded to a graduating senior based on academic excellence, research activity and involvement in service to the campus or community.
+For additional information regarding college awards, please contact the Dean's Office or the Biology Academic Success Center.

-This prestigious award recognizes a graduating senior who has distinguished him/herself through their excellence in undergraduate research.
-The winner, chosen for completing research or scholarship in any academic subject while at UC Davis, is announced and awarded a special plaque at commencement ceremonies in June.
+These prestigious awards recognize a graduating senior who has distinguished him/herself through their excellence in undergraduate research; and faculty, postdocs or graduate students who have exceled in mentoring undergraduate researchers.
+The student winner, chosen for completing research or scholarship in any academic subject while at UC Davis, is announced and awarded a special plaque at commencement ceremonies in June.
 In conjunction with the Chancellor's Award, Professor Dean Simonton of UC Davis' Department of Psychology established an endowment for funding a cash prize for each year's student recipient.
-An award is also given each year to a faculty mentor for his/her outstanding contribution to undergraduate research.
-For more information, see http://undergraduateresearch.ucdavis.edu/awards.html.
+An award is also given each year to a faculty, graduate student or postdoctoral fellow mentors for their outstanding contribution to mentoring undergraduate researchers.
+For more information, see http://urc.ucdavis.edu/awards/chancellors_award/index.html.

 Election to an honorary society is one of the most prestigious awards a student can receive.
-At UC Davis, the following honorary societies are represented:
+At UC Davis, the following honor societies are established as student organizations:

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|